Valkey: Configuring Valkey with Sidekiq

 end

-This configuration ensures that if your Valkey server becomes unavailable, the client will attempt retries for a duration of 2 minutes before reporting an error.
+This configuration ensures that if your Valkey server becomes unavailable, the client will attempt to reconnect for 2 minutes before raising an error.
 This gives the Valkey server time to restart, for example.
-Depending on your Sidekiq's usage, you may adjust this setting to better suit your specific requirements.
+Depending on how you use Sidekiq in your application, you can adjust this setting to suit your specific needs.

 For more information about Sidekiq and Valkey, you can consult the official documentation here.